-The bill, H.B.
-No. 2659, amends Section 86.013(a) of the Health and Safety Code to enhance the information provided in mammography reports regarding breast density.
-It mandates that certified mammography facilities comply with federal and state reporting requirements and provide specific information to patients based on their breast density.
-For patients with non-dense breast tissue, the report must include a statement explaining that dense tissue can make it harder to detect breast cancer and raises the risk of developing the disease.
-Conversely, for patients with dense breast tissue, the report must inform them of the implications of their density and suggest that additional imaging tests may be beneficial.
+The bill amends Section 86.013(a) of the Health and Safety Code to enhance the information provided in mammography reports regarding breast density.
+It mandates that certified mammography facilities comply with federal and state reporting requirements related to breast density.
+Upon completion of a mammogram, these facilities must provide patients with specific statements based on their breast density classification.
+For patients with non-dense breast tissue, the report will include a statement explaining that dense tissue can obscure cancer detection and raises cancer risk, while for those with dense breast tissue, the report will indicate the potential need for additional imaging tests and encourage discussions with healthcare providers about breast density and cancer risks.

 Statutes affected: Introduced: Health and Safety Code 86.013 (Health and Safety Code 86)